 According to Sean Whitcomb, public affairs director for the Seattle Police Department, several King County residents have already died from exposure.
 The first death occurred on Thursday.
 Derek C. Johnson was found facedown on the pavement at the SoDo light-rail station.
-Johnson was probably homeless.
+Johnson was thought to be homeless.
 The cause of the second death, which happened Sunday, has not been confirmed, but is likely a result of overnight exposure, Whitcomb said.
 A third possible victim of the cold was found at a boarding house in Capitol Hill shortly after midnight on Sunday.
 Two people with permanent addresses have also died from exposure: Carl Soderberg, 53, in Maple Valley and Stanley Little, 84, in Fall City.

 There have been a number of efforts to help those sleeping on the streets.
 Seattle's Union Gospel Mission, for example, has expanded its daily search and rescue efforts by attempting to help those living in vans or other vehicles; community centers also have opened their doors.
 And thanks to the generosity of some of the area’s Muslims, a small portion of the region’s homeless population was able to escape the snow over the weekend.